ziyunli/quartz/content/notes/LLM101x.md

    2. No OOV
    3. Long sequences
    4. No word-level semantics
-3. Subwords:
+3. Sub-words:
   1. popular: byte pair encoding (BPE)

 Word embeddings:
-1. By frequency -> sparsity issue
+1. By frequency → sparsity issue
-2. word/token -> embedding function -> word embedding/vector
+2. word/token → embedding function → word embedding/vector

 ## Application

-This module is in fact an introduction of huggingface transformers.
+This module is mostly an introduction to the transformer library from Hugging Face.
 The code examples are very straightforward to understand if you already know Python.
-In fact the whole lab takes around 10 minutes to complete if it's not waiting to download all the data sets and models along the way.
+In fact, the whole lab takes around 10 minutes to complete if it's not waiting to download all the data sets and models along the way.

-On the high level, a HF pipeline could have these steps: input -> prompt constructions -> tokenizer (encoding) -> model -> tokenizer (decoding) -> output
+On the high level, a HF pipeline could have these steps:
+`input --> id[prompt constructions] --> id[tokenizer (encoding)] --> model --> id[tokenizer (decoding)] --> output`

 Some parameters to tweak:

-tokenizer:
+- tokenizer:
 	- `max_length`: max length of input sequence

-model:
+- model:
 	- `do_sample`: whether to use sampling
 	  - `top_k`: top k tokens to sample from
 	  - `top_p`: cumulative probability of top tokens to sample from
 	  - `termperture`: temperature of sampling
 	- `num_beams`: number of beams for beam search
 	- `max_length`: max length of output sequence
 	- `min_length`: min length of output sequence